slickframework/web-stack/docs/source/manual/flash-messages.rst

 A flash message is used in order to keep a message in session through one or several requests of the same user.
 By default, it is removed from session after it has been displayed to the user.
-Flash messages are usually used in combination with HTTP redirections, because in this case there is no view, so messages can only be displayed in the request that follows redirection.
+Flash messages are usually used in combination with HTTP redirects, because in this case there is no view, so messages can only be displayed in the request that follows redirection.

 Add it to your controller